 Hunting painted buildings in Paris

-When they expanded the subway line in the late ’70s, the RATP had to face the problem of ventilation columns and not to deface the various districts, they decided to create fake buildings that respected the architectural aesthetics of the surrounding ones and so only very curious and careful passers-by can notice the entrance doors without handles or digital codes screens, no steps and above all no relief.
+When they expanded the subway line in the late ’70s, the RATP had to face the problem of ventilation columns and not to deface the various districts; they decided to create fake buildings that respected the architectural aesthetics of the surrounding ones, and so only inquisitive and careful passers-by can notice the entrance doors without handles or digital codes screens, no steps and above all no relief.

-Moving towards the center of Paris I then found the painted building at number 44 rue d’Aboukir and again, across town, the imposing typically Parisian stone facade at number 78 rue La Condamine, in the heart of the 17th arrondissement .
+Moving towards the center of Paris, I then found the painted building at number 44 rue d’Aboukir and, again, across town, the imposing typically Parisian stone facade at number 78 rue La Condamine, heart the 17th arrondissement.

-At number 53 of the central Rue des Archives there are then the electrical transformers of EDF that, inspired by the RATP, decided to hide their technical machinery using the same system.
+At number 53 of the central Rue des Archives, the electrical transformers of EDF, inspired by the RATP, decided to hide their technical machinery using the same system.
 Along with the one at number 29 rue Quicampoix, this is one of my favorite trompe l’oeil in Paris!